codespin-ai/codespin/README.md

 - `-c, --config <file path>`: Path to a config directory (.codespin).
 - `-e, --exec <script path>`: Execute a command for each generated file.
-- `-g, --go`: Shorthand which sets the template to plain.mjs and parsing to false.
 - `-i, --include <file path>`: List of files to include in the prompt for additional context.
 - `-o, --out <output file path>`: Specify the output file name to generate.
 - `-p, --prompt <some text>`: Specify the prompt directly on the command line.